-- What features does your product offer that your competitor’s product doesn’t?
+- What features does your product or service offer that your competitor’s product doesn’t?

-- What makes not just your product great, but also your company?
+- What makes not just your product or service great, but also your company?

-- Who are you selling your products to?
+- Who are you selling your products or services to?

 Don’t be afraid to stand out in the crowd.
 Take a look at your competitors and see what they’re doing – they’re likely checking you out as well.